 Step 2: Mixing software and encoding for online sport streaming

-After you have all the equipment you need for proper sports video, it’s time to worry about the software side.
+After you have all the equipment you need for proper online sport streaming, it’s time to worry about the software side.
 There are a few different elements to consider here, namely mixing software and the encoding process.

 Generally, live streaming encoding software builds in some of these features.
 High-end software platforms like vMix and Wirecast include encoding and live switching. vMix also offers all-in-one portable encoding hardware that runs custom versions of their software package.

-Whichever encoding system you choose, here are some key features to consider.
+Whichever encoding approach you choose, here are some key features to consider.

 Camera switching and movement

-As we mentioned before, movement is all-important when it comes to online sport streaming.
-This means that cameras have to move.
+As we mentioned above, movement is all-important when it comes to online sport streaming.
+This means that cameras need to be mobile.
 Switching between different cameras is an even better professional approach.
 This is enabled via a multi-source camera encoder or capture device that enables “live switching.”

 Slow motion, instant replay, and other features

-In sports, another important factor is the speed at which things occur.
+In sports, another important factor is the speed at which action occurs.
 Sometimes it’s simply too fast for the human eye to follow.
 In these cases, slow motion and instant replay allow you to play important moments again.

 Many high-end encoders and switching/mixing software packages allow for easy instant replays.
 That makes it simple to go back and highlight the best moments.
 For a live sport event, that’s a significant value-added feature.

-Other important features that can be implemented via encoder/switching software include:
+Other important features that you can implement via encoder/switching software include: